jun-eau/zemurian-atlas/README.md

 ### **Features**

+*   `NEW!` 🗺️ **Interactive Map of Zemuria:** A high-resolution, interactive map of the continent.
+Click on major nations like Erebonia and Liberl to get key information and see which games are set in that region.
 *   🎮 **Release Timeline:** A complete, visual timeline of every game in the series, from *Trails in the Sky* to the most recent announcements, including remakes and all regional release dates.
 *   📅 **Lore Timeline:** A detailed, chronological timeline of in-game events for easy comparison of when different story arcs take place relative to one another.
-*   `NEW!` 🗺️ **Interactive Map of Zemuria:** A high-resolution, interactive map of the continent.
-Click on major nations like Erebonia and Liberl to get key information and see which games are set in that region.
+(Now including *Trails through Daybreak*!)

 **Visit the Live Site → [https://jun-eau.github.io/zemurian-atlas](https://jun-eau.github.io/zemurian-atlas/)**